AryanShukla2006/ML-catalog/README.md

 ## 🛠️ How to Use This Repository

-- Browse daily learning notes in the `/notes` folder (to be added progressively).
+- Browse important topics to learn in ML theory
 - Use the content as a reference for understanding core ML concepts.
 - Clone/fork the repository to maintain your own notes.